cfdrake/twine/README.md

 "to form by twisting, intertwining, or interlacing..."

-A granular randomizer for Monome Norns.
+A random granulator for Monome Norns.